Transformers: War for Cybertron: Reception

 The repetitive visual design of Cybertron drew criticism from critics.
 Tom McShea of GameSpot stated that "the majority of the game entails walking through similar-looking corridors."
-Giant Bomb's Jeff Gerstmann also cited repetitive visuals, but conceded that "the metallic world of Cybertron doesn't lend itself particularly well to a lot of environmental variety."
+Giant Bombs Jeff Gerstmann also cited repetitive visuals, but conceded that "the metallic world of Cybertron doesn't lend itself particularly well to a lot of environmental variety."
 1UP.com's Matt Miller also raised issue with the repetitive visuals, but provided a counterpoint in saying "there are a host of features in place to save the game from spiraling into mediocrity."
 John Hamblin of Eurogamer and Tom McShea of GameSpot also pointed out the game's vast lack of ammunition.
 "Watching Lord Megatron repeatedly suffering the indignity of being shot at by drones while he desperately scours the debris looking for an elusive ammo box [...] is just sad" stated Hamblin.
 He was further critical of the game's checkpoint system, which often leaves players in difficult situations upon respawning.

-The first downloadable content pack received mixed reception from IGN's Arthur Gies.
+The first downloadable content pack received mixed reception from IGNs Arthur Gies.
 While he praised the design of the multiplayer maps, he noted that the lack of online players for War for Cybertron hurt the ability to play the new content online.
 Gies stated that he attempted to host the two Escalation maps, adding that he waited for several minutes for players to join, but had no success.
 "That's the problem", he stated.
 "War for Cybertrons multiplayer is all-but-abandoned."
 Gies went on to cite a peak population of approximately 4,600 players on Xbox Live, 800 on PlayStation Network, and only 158 players on the PC version at the time of his writing.
 Despite the lack of online players he felt the content may fit a player's needs, stating "If you've got nine other friends who bought War for Cybertron and can set up your own private matches, then Character and Map Pack 01 might be worth checking out."

 The game sold 219,000 units in the United States.